Do the Panic

-"Do the Panic" is a song by the band Phantom Planet, which first appeared in the 2001 film Don's Plum and was first released in 2004 on their album Negatives.
+"Do the Panic" is a song by the American rock band Phantom Planet, which first appeared in the 2001 film Don's Plum and was first released in 2004 on their album Negatives.
+The song was co-written by frontman Alex Greenwald and then-drummer Jason Schwartzman.
 In March 2008, the song was re-released with different lyrics on their album Raise the Dead and also as a single.
 The 2008 version also featured in a first season episode of Gossip Girl, as well as its soundtrack OMFGG and was used as part of the Fox Broadcasting Company's fall 2008 ad campaign.
 The song also appears in EA's NHL 09 and for the TV spots for 50/50.

 The music video premiered in early May 2008.
 It is a horror movie spoof, showing the band members missing several body parts.
 This video also includes a short audio clip from a remixed version of "Leader" playing before the actual song kicks in.

 In early 2008, Rolling Stone gave the song and its accompanying album a rating of 3.5/5 stars, commenting "Raise the Dead gives its macabre subjects (and its lighter ones) an oddly upbeat spin.
 Jumping from Bowie glam to disco punk, the band tosses in synths, arch backing coos and riffing saxes for songs that are both expansive and strange."
 It was number 71 on Rolling Stones list of the 100 Best Songs of 2008.